MOHANX-0001/portfolio/README.md

 ## 🧠 Overview

-This is my **personal developer portfolio** — a fully hand-coded website with zero frameworks or build tools.
-Every pixel was deliberately crafted to reflect my approach to software: clean, purposeful, and built to last.
+This is my **personal developer portfolio v2** — a fully hand-coded website with zero frameworks or build tools.
+Completely redesigned with a bold orange-on-dark aesthetic, your photo front and center in the hero, and a featured project showcase.
+Every detail was intentionally crafted to make a strong first impression on recruiters and collaborators.

 The site is designed to:
+- Make an immediate visual impact with a distinctive design identity
-- Present my skills and background to recruiters and collaborators
+- Present my skills and background in a clean, scannable layout
-- Showcase my key projects with real GitHub links
+- Showcase all 6 projects — including a featured highlight card
 - Allow visitors to reach me directly via a working contact form
 - Work beautifully on any device, from mobile to desktop